hashicorp/terraform-aws-vault/modules/run-vault/README.md

   encryption?](#how-do-you_handle-encryption) for more info.
 * `--port` (optional): The port Vault should listen on.
 Default is `8200`.
 * `--log-level` (optional): The log verbosity to use with Vault.
 Default is `info`.
+* `--systemd-stdout` (optional): The StandardOutput option of the systemd unit.
+If not specified, it will use systemd's default (journal).
+* `--systemd-stderr` (optional): The StandardError option of the systemd unit.
+If not specified, it will use systemd's default (inherit).
 * `--cluster-port` (optional): The port Vault should listen on for server-to-server communication.
 Default is `--port + 1`.
 * `--api-addr`: The full address to use for [Client Redirection](https://www.vaultproject.io/docs/concepts/ha.html#client-redirection) when running Vault in HA mode.
 Defaults to "https://[instance_ip]:8200".
 Optional.